-The Department of Africana Studies offers a major (30 credit hours) and a minor (15 credit hours) through the College of Arts and Letters.
-Students must complete the popular introductory course, Introduction to Africana Studies, currently offered in the fall each semester and additional coursework from a flexible program of courses.
+The Department of Africana Studies offers a major (30 credit hours), supplementary major (24 credit hours), and a minor (15 credit hours) through the College of Arts and Letters.
+Students must complete the popular introductory course, Introduction to Africana Studies and additional coursework from a flexible program of courses.

 The department is committed to helping its students conduct high-quality, original research.
 Students choosing to major in Africana Studies complete a six-credit senior thesis or internship under the direction of a departmental faculty member during their senior year on campus.